stephenwhippuk/WordLadder/README.md

 such that each word is separate from the last in the sequence by a change of only 1 letter

-The solution as provided is rudimentary and inefficient in that it suffers from O(N^2) problems and thus for a input set of reasonable side it becomes slow.
+The solution as provided is rudimentary and inefficient in that it suffers from O(N^2) problems and thus for a input set of reasonable size it becomes unmanagably slow.

 The main purpose was to demonstrate good use of OOP principles in design etc, rather than to provide a practical solution in terms of performance.